saratovkin/rsschool-cv/cv.md

-#Artur Saratovkin
+# HelloArtur Saratovkin

-##Contacts:
-    *+375(33)314-39-09
-    *svrvtwkxxn@gmail.com
+## Contacts
+* +375 33 3143909
+* svrvtwkxxn@gmail.com
-    *Minsk, Belarus
+* Minsk, Belarus

-#About Myself:
+## About Myself
-    *Born in Siberia, live in Minsk.
-    *My main goal is to always improve myself.
+Born in Siberia, live in Minsk.
+My main goal is to always improve myself.

-#Skills:
+## Skills
-    *HTML/CSS Basics
+* HTML/CSS Basics
-    *JavaScript Basics
+* JavaScript Basics
-    *OOP
+* OOP
-    *Git, Github
+* Git, Github

-#Code examples:
+* Adobe PS Basics

+## Code examples
-**Are they the "same"? from CODEWARS:** *Given two arrays a and b write a function comp(a, b) that checks whether the two arrays have the "same" elements, with the same multiplicities.
+**Are they the "same"?** from CODEWARS:

+*Given two arrays a and b write a function comp(a, b) that checks whether the two arrays have the "same" elements, with the same multiplicities.
 "Same" means, here, that the elements in b are the elements in a squared, regardless of the order.*

 ```
     function comp(array1, array2){